dimabarbul/XReports/docs/xreports/attribute-based-builder.md

 - **Color**.
 Has 1 (font color) or 2 (font and background colors) required arguments.
 - **CustomProperty**.
 Has 1 required argument - type of property to assign.
 Property should have no constructor arguments.
 - **DateTimeFormat**.
 Has 1 required argument - format string - c# DateTime format string.
-- **DecimalFormat**.
+- **DecimalPrecision**.
 Has 1 required argument - decimal places count.
 - **MaxLength**.
 Has 1 required argument - maximum characters count.
 - **PercentFormat**.
 Has 1 required argument - decimal places count.
 Optionally may have PostfixText - text appended after percent value.
 - **SameColumnFormat**.
 No arguments.
 Makes EpplusWriter format whole column the same as first cell in the column.
 Improves performance.